-IV Opioid Protocol - 2 registered health professionals (one of whom must be an RN where an EN is involved) will check the initial dose including the 5 rights and patient ID at the bedside.
+IV Opioid Protocol - 2 registered health professionals (one of whom must be an RN or AT where an EN is involved) will check the initial dose including the 5 rights and patient ID at the bedside.
 In PACU, subsequent doses of IV opioid protocol for the SAME patient may be administered from the prechecked syringe, with one RN performing bedside checks and titrating to pain.
 For disposal of Controlled Drugs - see section 7.7.

-High-risk medicines must be independently checked by two registered health professionals, one of whom must be an RN where an EN is the second checker.
+High-risk medicines must be independently checked by two registered health professionals, where an EN can be the second checker.